Hands-on Science

 Blood, Bones, and Brains: Inside the Body with the Anatomage 3D Table at MSU Libraries

-Appropriate for: Kindergarten and Pre-K, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

-This is your chance to “go inside” the body, identifying bones, organs, and systems of the human body, using only your hands!
+This is your chance to “go inside” the body, identifying bones, organs, and systems!
 The Anatomage Table is the only fully segmented real human 3D anatomy platform and is the most technologically advanced 3D anatomy visualization and virtual dissection tool.
 You'll get a chance to view and interact with the other 3D visualizations, including reptiles, mammals, birds, and even see inside a scanned mummy!

 -